mattvonb/max-flow/README.md

-FlowGraph is a graph data type made up of directed edges that have a capacity.
-The class provides a maxFlow method which is a simple Java implementation of the Ford-Fulkerson algorithm for calculating the max flow of the graph.
-(The algorithim might actually be Edmonds-Karp, but I'm not sure whether or not my BFS implementation always returns the shortest possible path...)
+FlowGraph is a class that models a directed graph with edges that have a capacity.

+The class provides a maxFlow method which is a simple Java implementation of the Ford-Fulkerson algorithm for calculating the max flow through graph from a specified source node to a specified sink node.
+(The algorithim might actually be Edmonds-Karp, but I'm not sure whether my BFS implementation always returns the shortest possible path...)

 To run the example just type the following: